Donald & Deborah Ritter: Publication history

 The Ritter twins were created by Roy Thomas, Dann Thomas and Mark Texeira.
-The twins first appeared in the one-shot special Eternals: The Herod Factor.
+They first appeared in the one-shot special Eternals: The Herod Factor.

 Fictional character biographies

-Thena and Kro, despite being members of two offshoots of humanity who have been traditional enemies, have had a relationship for over 25,000 years.
+Thena and Kro, despite being members of two offshoots of humanity who have been traditional enemies, had a relationship for over 25,000 years.
 During the Vietnam War, the two had a sexual encounter, and Thena discovered she was pregnant.
-Using her powers, she secretly implanted the embryos into an infertile human woman, and the two grew up unaware of their ancestry.
-When Dr. Daniel Damian, a human who was aware of the existence of Deviants and Eternals, sent a monster (formerly Ajak) to slay the two children, killing numerous other sets of twins in the process, Thena took the two to Olympia, the city of Eternals, but did not inform them of their heritage.
-However, even Olympia proved unsafe, and the monster captured the two and fled to Peru, where they confronted Damian.
-The Twins learned of their true origin, and were rescued by Kro and Thena.
+Using her powers, she secretly implanted the embryos into an infertile human woman, whose children grew up unaware of their ancestry.
+When Daniel Damian, a human who was aware of the existence of Deviants and Eternals, sends a monster (formerly Ajak) to kill the two children, killing numerous other sets of twins in the process, Thena takes the two to Olympia, the city of Eternals, but does not inform them of their heritage.
+Despite Thena's efforts, the Ritter children are captured and taken to Peru.
+The twins learn of their true origin and are rescued by Kro and Thena.

-The Ritter twins have been shown few times since then; In Avengers #370-371, the two joined Kro's Delta Network, and demonstrated the ability to merge into a two-mouthed, four-eyed and four-armed creature calling itself Tzabaoth.
-In Heroes for Hire #6, they again merged, this time forming into a sleek, winged metallic creature called Dark Angel.
-In both stories, the twins were supposedly merging for the "first" time, and both stories also portrayed the "resurrection" of the Deviant Ghaur, suggesting that perhaps the writers of these stories were unaware that these characters had already been used in this way.
+The Ritter twins have been shown few times since then; In Avengers #370-371, the two joined Kro's Delta Network, and demonstrated the ability to merge into a two-mouthed, four-eyed and four-armed creature called Tzabaoth.
+In Heroes for Hire #6, they again merged, forming a winged metallic creature called Dark Angel.

-They were briefly captured by the villain Maelstrom, but rescued by the Eternals and Kro.